—by Sherrilynn "Sheba" Rawson

 When is it?

-We almost always open the Fanladen for the game-day ticket exchange 3.5 hours before the scheduled start of a match, unless it’s a weekday match.
-Then it opens as soon as a volunteer can get off work and hustle to the Fanladen.
+We almost always open the game-day ticket exchange 3.5 hours before the scheduled start of a Timbers match and 2 hours before the scheduled start of a Thorns match, unless it’s a weekday match.
+Then it opens as soon as we can reasonably staff the Axe & Rose.

 How much are tickets?

 Note that the face value of tickets purchased as single game tickets is higher, and the price of so-called “premium” match single game tickets is higher still.
-But if you’re buying a donated TA/GA ticket or a TA/GA ticket from a season ticket holder, that ticket should cost you no more than $31 at the game day ticket exchange.
+But if you’re buying a donated TA/GA ticket or a TA/GA ticket from a season ticket holder, that ticket should cost you no more than the cost of a single ticket costs season ticket holders at the game day ticket exchange.

 Can I buy tickets from the game-day ticket exchange in advance of game day?

 No. There are other ways to get tickets before match day.
 If you know ahead of time that you want to attend a match, it’s always better to try other avenues first to secure your tickets, rather than trusting to the luck of the draw on game day.
-Hit up your circle of friends, check the Timbers Army Ticket Exchange on Facebook, post something on the #RCTID hashtag on Twitter (and check for responses regularly).
-And if you want more than one ticket, don’t be afraid to buy them one at a time as they become available.
+Hit up your circle of friends, check the 107IST Discord, post something on the #RCTID or #BAONPDX hashtags on Bluesky (and check for responses regularly).
+And if you want more than one ticket, don’t be afraid to buy them one at a time as they become available in those online spaces.
 I know somebody who managed to acquire enough tickets for their entire wedding party that way.

 Can I email or phone in my request for tickets?

-No. Aside from the fact that the Fanladen doesn’t have a land line, the purpose of the ticket exchange is to provide last-minute, in-person opportunities to exchange tickets.
+No. Aside from the fact that the Axe & Rose doesn’t have a land line, the purpose of the ticket exchange is to provide last-minute, in-person opportunities to exchange tickets.
 You must actually show up and be present if you want to purchase a ticket from the exchange on game day.

 How do I donate a ticket?